What Are the Best PowerPoint Fonts for Killer Presentations?

 Check out some of the posts out there from PowerPoint pros and presentation experts, and you might be surprised by how much thought goes into the fonts they choose.
-While a lot of them talk about using PowerPoint for live meetings and speaking events, many of the concepts for choosing the best fonts easily apply to on-demand video presentations as well.
+While a lot of them talk about using PowerPoint for live meetings and speaking events, many of the concepts for choosing the best fonts easily apply to online video presentations as well.

 Here are some tips to keep in mind for your next PowerPoint presentation – straight from the pros.